signalkraft/mypyllant-component/README.md

 Home Assistant component that interfaces with the myVAILLANT API (and branded versions of it, such as the MiGo Link app from Saunier Duval & Bulex).

+> [!WARNING]
+> If you're using sensoAPP or the multiMATIC app, this integration won't work for you.
+Try the [Multimatic integration](https://github.com/thomasgermain/vaillant-component) instead and check [Vaillant's website](https://www.vaillant.de/heizung/produkte/mobile-apps/myvaillant-app/) for more information.
+>
+> This integration is not affiliated with Vaillant, the developers take no responsibility for anything that happens to your devices because of this library.

 ![myPyllant](https://raw.githubusercontent.com/signalkraft/myPyllant/main/logo.png)

 * [Documentation](https://signalkraft.com/mypyllant-component/)